gatsbyjs/gatsby/docs/docs/gatsby-link.md

 }
 ```

-### Replace history to change “back” button behavior
+### Replace history to change "back" button behavior

 <EggheadEmbed
   lessonLink="https://egghead.io/lessons/gatsby-replace-navigation-history-items-with-gatsby-s-link-component"
-  lessonTitle="Replace Navigation History Items with Gatsby’s Link Component"
+  lessonTitle="Replace Navigation History Items with Gatsby's Link Component"
 />

-There are a few cases where it might make sense to modify the “back” button’s behavior.
-For example, if you build a page where you choose something, then see an “are you sure?” page to make sure it’s what you really wanted, and finally see a confirmation page, it may be desirable to skip the “are you sure?” page if the “back” button is clicked.
+There are a few cases where it might make sense to modify the "back" button's behavior.
+For example, if you build a page where you choose something, then see an "are you sure?" page to make sure it's what you really wanted, and finally see a confirmation page, it may be desirable to skip the "are you sure?" page if the "back" button is clicked.

 In those cases, use the `replace` prop to replace the current URL in history with the target of the `Link`.